 - Sweet potato and vegetable and salmon (4 oz)

-- Egg omelette with spinach, tomato, mushroom and potatoes
+- Egg omelet with spinach, tomato, mushroom, and potatoes

 - Beans with chicken and spinach